jar2333/MatchMaker/README.md

 When tournament has not started:

- * Sent messages:
+ * Requests:
+     1. `{"type": "match_make"}`

+     This command asks the server to find a matching player for the client to play against.

-     1. `{"type": "register", "key": "<key>"}`
+     2. `{"type": "tournament_register", "key": "<key>"}`

      This command registers the client as a player.
 Closing the WebSocket connection before the torunament starts will unregister the player, requiring that this command be run again upon reconnection.
-The <key> field must be one of the unique keys found inside `keys.txt`.
-This is a unique identifier for the player, and used internally as such.
+The <key> field must be a unique identifier for a tournament.

-     2. tbd...

 After the tournament has started:

- * Received messages:
+ * Responses:
      1. `{"type": "game_start"}`

      Received when a game involving this client has started.
 If this client is player 1, a message indicating that their turn has started will be sent shortly afterwards (see 3. below).